MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 :::image type="content" source="./media/taskflows-overview/image31.png" alt-text="AlttextB":::

+[QUESTION: Can an item only be assigned to one task at a time?]

 ## Navigate items with task flows

-With items attached to the tasks, you can use task flow to quickly understand how items in the workspace work together and get a clear view of your work in the workspace.
+With items assigned to the tasks, you can use the task flow to quickly understand how items in the workspace work together and get a clear view of your work in the workspace.

+For each item that you see in the items list, you can see the item type as well as what task it is assigned to, if any.

+When you select a task, the items list is filtered to show only the items that are assigned to that task.

+[QUESTION: Can you clarify what you mean by "understand how they work together, and "get a clear view of your work in the workspace.
+To mean, I understand that selecting a task filters the items to those that are in the task.
+Can you state more precisely how this helps you understand your work?]

 :::image type="content" source="./media/taskflows-overview/image32.png" alt-text="AlttextC":::

-selecting on each task in the task flow, you can only view the items attached to the task.
+When you select a task, the items list is filtered to show only the items that are assigned to that task.

 :::image type="content" source="./media/taskflows-overview/image33.png" alt-text="AlttextD":::